DrewHans/systembuilder/windows-os/README.md

 ### Step 2: Install Software Packages

-Open powershell (not as admin) and run this command:
+Open powershell as admin and run this command:
 `powershell -executionpolicy bypass -File .\installer.ps1`

-This should install software for just your user account.
+This should install the software and programming language packages we want.

 ### Optional: Reverse scroll wheel direction